Dale Waters

 Dale Barnard Waters (May 27, 1909 – December 19, 2001), nicknamed "Muddy" Waters, was an American college and professional football player who was an offensive and defensive lineman in the National Football League (NFL) for three seasons during the early 1930s.
 Waters played college football for the University of Florida, and thereafter, he played for three different NFL teams.

-Early years
+Early life

 Waters was born in Henry County, Indiana in 1909.
 He attended Newcastle High School in Newcastle Township, Fulton County, Indiana.